-3.2 Union Dues and Fees.

-- 3.2.1 The University will make deductions each pay period from the pay of Employees for regular Union dues, representation fees and initiation fees, as identified by the Union; provided the Union provides to the University a written authorization from the Employee for such deductions.
-The Union will notify the University at least thirty (30) days in advance of any changes in its fees. - 3.2.2 The University will remit a payment for all representation fees to the Union at the end of each pay period.
-Accompanying the remittance will be a listing of the names, unique Employee identification numbers, membership status, total wages for the time period, and the amount remitted for all Employees from whom deductions were made. - 3.3 Indemnification and Hold Harmless.
+- 3.2.4 Local Chapter Dues.
+Local chapter dues will be processed by payroll deduction, pursuant to Article 3.2.1 through 3.2.3 of this Agreement.
+The University shall deduct PSE local chapter dues each pay period from each member in good standing of the Union, and remit all such funds to the local PSE chapter treasurer.
+Accompanying the remittance will be a listing of the names and amount remitted for all employees from whom deductions were made.
+The chapter will inform the University annually of the local dues amount, and the name and address of the local PSE chapter treasurer, by January 1.
+The Union will notify the University at least thirty (30) days in advance of any changes in its fees. - 3.3 Revocation.
+An employee may revoke their authorization for payroll deduction of payments to the Union by written notice to the University and the Union in accordance with the terms and conditions of their signed membership card or form.
+Every effort will be made to end the deduction effective on the first payroll, and not later than the second payroll, after receipt by the University of confirmation from the Union that the terms of the employee's signed membership card, E-signed card, or voice authorization regarding dues deductions revocation have been met. - 3.4 Indemnification and Hold Harmless.
 The Union agrees to indemnify and save the University harmless against any liability which may arise by reason of any action taken by the University to comply with the provisions of this Article, including reimbursement for any legal fees or expenses incurred in connection with such action.
 The University will promptly notify the Union in writing of any claim, demand, suit or other form of liability asserted against it relating to its implementation of this Article.
 If requested by the Union in writing, the University will surrender any such claim, demand, suit or other form of liability to the Union for defense and resolution.